radujica/baloo/doc/source/intro.rst

 Type Casting
 ------------

-Unlike Pandas, there are currently no automatic type casts for array types, e.g. `[1, 2] + [2.35, 3.54]` is likely to fail.
-Similarly, when creating a Series using data of some dtype but specifying a different dtype in the constructor, it will *not* convert to that dtype.
-These are usability details that shall be tackled later.
+Unlike Pandas, there are currently no automatic type casts for array types, e.g. `Series([1, 2]) + Series([2.35, 3.54])`
+is likely to fail.
+Casting is lazily available through the `astype` operator.
+Note that on Series creation, data can be automatically casted to given dtype only if the data is raw.
+If lazy, encode it through astype.

-Note, however, that literal/scalar values are an exception and do get casted to the `dtype` of the array, e.g.
+Note that literal/scalar values are an exception and do get casted to the `dtype` of the array, e.g.
-`[1, 2] < 2.0` is interpreted as `[1, 2] < 2`.
-Lastly, aggregation results get converted to `float64` if possible, like
+`Series([1, 2]) < 2.0` is interpreted as `Series([1, 2]) < 2`.
+Lastly, aggregation results get converted to `float64`
-in Pandas.
+however currently *post-*aggregation, not before, e.g. `Series([1, 2]).sum()` first computes the integer sum
+then casts the result to float.